-While I'm not going to recommend any specific type or manufacturer of a drive, there are people whose entire businesses are based on hard drives: data center operators.
-They have vast amounts of data about drive failure rates, and while they're not exactly conducting scientific research, the results are worth looking at.
-You can check out one company's dataset here, but it's important to note that even if you buy the drive that fails the least doesn't mean it can never fail - it just improves your odds.
+While I’m not going to recommend any specific type or manufacturer of a drive, there are people whose entire businesses are based on hard drives: data center operators.
+They have vast amounts of data about drive failure rates, and while they’re not exactly conducting scientific research, the results are worth looking at.
+It’s important to note that even if you buy the drive that fails the least doesn’t mean it can never fail – it just improves your odds.
 On a long enough timeline, every drive will fail and become unreliable or unusable, which is why backups are absolutely essential.

 Solid-state drives (SSDs) are less likely to fail than older hard drives with spinning magnetic platters, largely because they have no moving parts.
 There are other more technical reasons as well, but they are a bit outside the scope of this article.
 SSDs are also still far more expensive than platter-based drives, which means that they’re not usually the best candidates for backup drives unless you only have a small amount of data to back up.

 The golden rule of backing up data is that it’s not truly safe unless it’s in at least two separate backup locations.